 - Then select whether you want your new team to be Private – members will need permission to join, Public – open to access for anyone in your company, or Org-Wide – automatically adds everyone from your organization onto the team.

-- Add a name to the team + a brief description if needed, and –voila– the team is ready to rock!
-You’ll find all of your teams via the app’s Team sidebar on the left.
+- Name your team, add a brief description if needed, and your new team is ready to rock!
+You’ll find all of your teams via the app’s Teams sidebar on the left.

 How to schedule a meeting in Microsoft Teams?